 You can help support Open Doors' work with North Korean believers:

-- Give.
-Every £24 can provide three Bibles to help North Korean believers keep their faith alive.
+- Every £24 can provide three Bibles for North Korean believers to keep their faith alive

 *Names changed for security reasons